uea-teaching/audio-visual-2021/lectures/visual-speech.md

 ## Articulation {data-auto-animate="true"}

+- Stop
-- Stop: a complete blockage is formed along the vocal-tract.
+  - a complete blockage is formed along the vocal-tract.
+- Nasal
-- Nasal: airflow can exit through the nose (velum is lowered).
+  - airflow can exit through the nose (velum is lowered).
+- Fricative
-- Fricative: a partial blockage is formed causing a turbulent airflow.
+  - a partial blockage is formed causing a turbulent airflow.

+## Articulation {data-auto-animate="true"}

+- Approximant
-- Approximant: a partial blockage, but insufficient enough to cause a fricative.
+  - a partial blockage, but insufficient enough to cause a fricative.
+- Lateral
-- Lateral: airflow is blocked along the centre of the vocal-tract.
+  - airflow is blocked along the centre of the vocal-tract.

 **Note:** these manners of articulation are not mutually exclusive.